-If you’re a new lawyer with your ducks in a row (such as your J.D.), has an entrepreneurial spirit and clear goals, and who knows that you want to be a lawyer without a doubt, you can and should start your own law firm.
+If you’re a lawyer with an entrepreneurial spirit, a tolerance for risk, and goals around what you want to build, you can and should start your own law firm.

 There are many benefits to being the proud owner of your own firm, including: